 Until the 18th century, scholars and scientists believed in a phenomenon called “spontaneous generation,” theorizing that fruit flies were naturally reproduced from inorganic, foul materials like dirty laundry and rotting meat.
-While you will certainly find plenty of fruit flies buzzing around the local dump, they can thrive almost anywhere, and even the cleanest of kitchens provides a plethora of opportunities to set up shop and settle in.
+While you will certainly find plenty of fruit flies buzzing around the local dump, they can thrive almost anywhere, and even the cleanest kitchens provide a plethora of opportunities to set up shop and settle in.

 Leaving fresh produce out in your home is kind of like advertising free room and board to fruit flies.
 Typically, they enter on fruit brought into the home or through open doors and windows.
 With a life cycle that runs from egg to adult in about seven days, fruit flies can proliferate at warp speed.
 Females deposit up to 500 eggs at a time, meaning fruit flies can produce hundreds of offspring within a couple weeks.

 The Health Risks of Fruit Flies